apache/flink/docs/streaming_guide.md

 Connectors provide an interface for accessing data from various third party sources (message queues).
 Currently four connectors are natively supported, namely [Apache Kafka](https://kafka.apache.org/),  [RabbitMQ](http://www.rabbitmq.com/), [Apache Flume](https://flume.apache.org/index.html) and [Twitter Streaming API](https://dev.twitter.com/docs/streaming-apis).

-Typically the connector packages consist of an abstract source and sink (with the exception of Twitter where only a source is provided).
-The burden of the user is to implement a subclass of these abstract classes specifying a serializer and a deserializer function.
+Typically the connector packages consist of a source and sink class (with the exception of Twitter where only a source is provided).
+To use these sources the user needs to pass Serialization/Deserialization schemas for the connectors for the desired types.
+(Or use some predefined ones)

 To run an application using one of these connectors usually additional third party components are required to be installed and launched, e.g. the servers for the message queues.
 Further instructions for these can be found in the corresponding subsections.
 [Docker containers](#docker-containers-for-connectors) are also provided encapsulating these services to aid users getting started with connectors.